bdionne/bitstore/src/ontylog/Readme.md

 ### Can a key-value store like bitcask be used to store graphs efficiently

 One initial prototype made use of erlangs awesome process model and created a pid for each node in the classification graph.
 This [version](http://github.com/bdionne/bitstore/tree/dagsaspids) was interesting in that a graph could be pretty large as long as the heap of each node stayed small.
 For typical ontologies this worked well.
-However to support multiple databases concurrently it didn't seem like it would sacle and also one has to be careful using pids to keep the messages separate.
+However to support multiple databases concurrently it didn't seem like it would scale and also one has to be careful using pids to keep the messages separate.
 Mnesia was also used as the underlying store which is ideal for something as simple as a triple store.

 This version is going to use [Bitcask](http://github.com/basho/bitcask.git) as a backing store.
 We're also using it for the inverted index in the FTI piece of bitstore so it would be simpler if it could work for the graphs as well.

-This work is very much a prototype and the design will likely evolve considerably over time, .eg. mnesia seems to have it's share of critics, but is perfectly adequate for prototyping.
+This work is very much a prototype and the design will likely evolve considerably over time.